PGAS-community-benchmarks/CFD-Proxy/README.txt

 Community involvement
 ---------------------
-It is quite possible that MPI or other Communication API’s/Programming languages potentially can yield higher scalability than the implementations in this package, e.g. with other/better communication patterns.
-(MPI-3 passive target communication for example) We are happy to include all those patterns in this CFD Proxy.

 We encourage the HPC community to provide new patterns or improve existing ones.
 No restrictions apply.
 Instead we encourage you to improve this kernel via better threadings models, and/or better communication and/or